 Angkor Wat in Cambodia is the world’s largest and most famous temple complex.
 It’s a haven for temple seekers and travel bloggers.
 Stay in Siem Reap and take some Siem Reap tours including visits Originally a Hindu temple complex to the God of Vishnu in the Khymer era, Angkor Wat later became a Buddhist temple in the 12th Century.
 The best time to visit is of course for the Angkor Wat Sunrise.
 Here are some amazing photos from the travel blogging community to showcase sunrise at Angkor Wat.
 Peaceful and beautiful, don’t miss it!

 Angkor Wat Sunrise by GoLiveYoung.com

 Angkor Wat at sunrise is a truly memorable experience!
 We visited this majestic temple early one morning during our stay in Siem Reap.
-In order to catch the sunrise it’s an early start.
-In our case we were up at 4.30am in order to get to Angkor Wat by 5.30am.
+In order to catch the sunrise, it’s an early start.
+In our case, we were up at 4.30am in order to get to Angkor Wat by 5.30am.
 Not easy when you’re travelling with children, but we made it.
-We travelled by tuk tuk, our favourite mode of transport for getting to, from and around the many temples.
-Our tuk tuk driver would simply park up and wait for us while we explored.
-We watched the sun rise over Angkor Wat sitting on a picnic rug, a beautiful experience.
+We travelled by tuk-tuk, our favourite mode of transport for getting to, from and around the many temples.
+Our tuk-tuk driver would simply park up and wait for us while we explored.
+We watched the sunrise over Angkor Wat sitting on a picnic rug, a beautiful experience.
 The colours were spectacular.
 Even the children were impressed.
-Afterwards we headed off to breakfast, before continuing with our temple exploration.
-At this time in the morning there’s relatively few people in the other temples so it’s a perfect time to explore.
+Afterwards, we headed off to breakfast, before continuing with our temple exploration.
+At this time in the morning, there are relatively few people in the other temples so it’s a perfect time to explore.